aktowns/blog.ashleytowns.id.au/_posts/2013-04/2013-04-01-running-csharp-fsharp-xbuild-nuget-on-heroku.md

     heroku create projname --buildpack https://github.com/aktowns/mono3-buildpack.git

-The buildpack looks for a solution file (.sln) in root directory, and if it detects any packages.config's it will run Nuget on them and attempt to install them to packages/ this syncs up with the way [monodevelop nuget addin](https://github.com/mrward/monodevelop-nuget-addin) stores downloaded packages.
+The buildpack looks for a solution file (.sln) in the root directory, and if it detects a packages.config's it will run Nuget and attempt to install the packages to packages/ this syncs up with the way [monodevelop nuget addin](https://github.com/mrward/monodevelop-nuget-addin) stores downloaded packages.

 **The .gitignore file**

-When committing files to the repo, i used the following .gitignore to not push up compiled binaries or packages as the buildpack should manage all of that.
+When committing files to the repo, I used the following .gitignore to not push up compiled binaries or packages as the buildpack should manage all of that.

     projdir/bin
     projdir/obj